phonologus/QED/README.md

 already very out-of-date, even before this port began.
 Rob's original tutorial was written in _troff_ using the manpage macros.
-The updated tutorial has been translated into `asciidoc`, which makes for a very pretty html runoff, as well as a traditional manpage format.
+The updated tutorial has been translated into `asciidoc`, which makes for a very pretty html and pdf runoff, as well as a traditional manpage format.

 A brand new tutorial for a modern audience would be